flowroute/flowroute-numbers-php/README.md

 	>**Note:** **composer.phar** must be in the **flowroute-numbers-php** directory in order to install correctly.
 Composer requires a **composer.json** file, which is included in the imported SDK to help manage dependencies.

-2. From a terminal window, run the following:
+2. From a terminal window, run:

 		php composer.phar install